fedor-rusak/isometric_fighting/DesignDoc.md

 Actually things that I don't want to see are some corridors or narrow labyrinths.
 Yet this is ok as long as it is fun.

+# Random technical thoughts

+So by default alpha blending is on and this really simplifies things for starter!

+Keyboard works a bit clunky due to check for sticky presses (I guess???).
+But it is for testing and NOT for final results.

-# First thing to try
+# Things to try

 Do some perspective rendering and image movement.
+Done!

 Do some keyboard keys work to allow smooth yet limited movement with end lag for moves.
+Done!

+Need some speed calculations to move according to floor tiles.
+Currently tile size is 100x60.
+Is it optimal?

+Some nice pictures would be really sweet.
+But not urgent.

+Not sure abour resizing and rescaling things out here.
+By default window is 800x600 and this seems to be too small nowadays.
+I mean like how to draw on bigger screens and keeps rations and feel secure about using non-standard (4:3) resolutions. something like Zoom?
+Something like camera to operate with?